 There are 195 countries in the world (depending on how you count them), and of course there are just as many different national flags around the world.

 The majority of national flags contain at least one of the following colours: red, white or blue.

-The following flags do not have any of these three colours: Jamaica, Mauritania and Sri Lanka.
+The flags of Jamaica, Mauritania and Sri Lanka do not have any of those three colours:

 The flags of every country have changed over the years.
 The oldest national flag still in current use is that of Denmark.
 The current design was adopted in 1625.